-When not running in an application targeting API 30 later on Android 10 or later, Android builds of OpenDDS use the LinuxNetworkConfigMonitor to reconfigure OpenDDS connections automatically when the device switches from one network (cellular or wifi) to another.
+When not running in an application targeting API 30 or later on Android 10 or later, Android builds of OpenDDS use the LinuxNetworkConfigMonitor to reconfigure OpenDDS connections automatically when the device switches from one network (cellular or WiFi) to another.

-When running in an application targeting API 30 later on Android 10, LinuxNetworkConfigMonitor can no longer be used, as Netlink sockets are blocked by the OS for security reasons.
-In the logs this error show up as:
+When running in an application targeting API 30 or later on Android 10, LinuxNetworkConfigMonitor can no longer be used, as Netlink sockets are blocked by the OS for security reasons.
+In the logs this warning shows up as: